Punishment

 0 +

-Over 20,000 people from DC are incarcerated in prison or jail, are supervised on probation, parole, or supervised release, or under some form of correctional control.
+Over 10,000 people every year from DC are incarcerated in prison or jail, or being supervised on probation, parole, or supervised release.
 More than 68,000 people have a publicly-available arrest or a conviction record — a figure so large, a truly representative DC Council would have at-least two members with records.
 Research shows that being involved in the justice system leads to higher rates of recidivism, worse health outcomes, and lifelong challenges around housing and employment.

 Terrible conditions